Kids and separation – What happens when children don’t want to spend time with one parent?

 The children and the father agreed on a range of things that they would each try and work on to improve their relationship.
 A “Contract” was drawn up which listed, among other things, the following matters:

 5. Replying to msgs and calling Dad

-Even though the kids were unhappy with spending time with Dad because of his off putting and at times insensitive behaviour, the court felt that the issues raised by the children were not enough to allow them to stop seeing him.
-While the Court appreciated that children see things differently to adults, and that in children’s eyes some things may appear more important than they would in an adult’s eyes, but it’s role is to consider ALL of the available evidence and make an assessment based on the evidence.
-The court did allow for a final Family Report to be done to assess whether the future visits were working well for all concerned before final orders relating to parenting were put in place.
+Even though the kids were unhappy spending time with Dad because of his off putting and at times insensitive behaviour, the court felt that the issues raised by the children were not enough to allow them to stop seeing him.
+While the Court appreciated that children see things differently to adults, and that in children’s eyes some things may appear more important than they would in an adult’s eyes, it’s role is to consider ALL of the available evidence and make an assessment based on the evidence.
+The court did allow for a final Family Report to be done to assess whether the future visits were working well.
+Final orders were then put in place.

-In these sort of matters the court does have wide discretion to the weight it gives to certain factors.
+In these sort of matters the court does have wide discretion in the weight it gives to certain factors.
 As children move closer to an adult age, their opinions are often given much more weight.
 The strength of their views, and the length of time they have held them is also important.
-Additionally, if the child’s views are well thought through, or are as a result of pressure on the child, will also have weight in the court making parenting decisions.
+Additionally, if the child’s views are well thought through, or are as a result of pressure being put on the child, these things will carry weight in the court when making parenting decisions.